ynojima/guideline/source_en/Overview/ApplicationLayering.rst

     If the above point is not considered, contents of configuration files have to changed according to the target environment and the project has to be re-build.

-    For further details regarding significance of creating a separate project for environment dependent files, refer to \ :doc:`../Appendix/EnvironmentIndependency`\ .

 .. raw:: latex

    \newpage